 - I don’t have time to vet “relevant links” that people request me to add to a post.

 - I don’t go back and change old posts with updated information because I am not wikipedia.
 A link or reference in a post that is 8 or 10 years old can stay that way.
-It is actually useful because it helps to provide historical context.
+It is actually useful because it helps to provide historical context, and serves as a waypoint when searching the Wayback machine and other Internet archives.
 Also, see #1 above.
 If I tried keeping up with outdated links, and other items, I’d never have time to write something new.
 You don’t see Andy Rooney, E. B. White, or Isaac Asimov out revising old essays — at best they will just write new ones.
 (Also, they are all three dead, and no longer have to worry about requests like these.)